riswanaanez/Diabetic_Patient_Prediction/README.md

 ## **Insights**

-All three models show good predictive performance.
-However, KNN achieves the highest accuracy of 0.796 among the implemented models.
+Upon evaluating the models, it is observed that all three algorithms demonstrate good predictive capabilities.
+However, KNN stands out with the highest accuracy of 0.796.
+This insight provides valuable information for healthcare practitioners, indicating that KNN may be a suitable choice for diabetes prediction based on the dataset and features considered in this project.